discretlib/doc/content/learn/events.md

 # PendingHardware
 This event is triggered when a new device is detected.
-A list of devices waiting for manual authorisation can be retrieved using the following query:
+A list of devices waiting for manual authorization can be retrieved using the following query:

 ```js
 query{